toneflix/laravel-dbconfig/README.md

 #### Artisan Command

-To create configuration options, you can use the [dbconfig:create Artisan command](#dbconfigcreate)
+To create configuration options from the CLI you can use the [dbconfig:create](#dbconfigcreate) Artisan command

 #### Database seeding